 South Cornwall · TR11

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Mylor Bridge, that work is shaped by the place itself — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward traditional creekside cottages and Victorian villas.
+Anchor any Mylor Bridge extension in the local fabric and the rest follows — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward traditional creekside cottages and modern high-end coastal homes.

 • Conservation Area